xpack/doxygen2docusaurus-cli-ts/website/docs/api/doxygen2docusaurus/classes/abstractdocimagetype/alt.md

+Alternative text for accessibility and fallback purposes.

 ## Signature

 ```typescript
 alt?: string | undefined;
 ```

+## Remarks

+Provides descriptive text for the image that can be used by screen readers and displayed when the image cannot be loaded.
+This supports accessibility requirements and fallback presentation.

 <hr/>

 <p class="doxyGeneratedBy">Generated via <a href="https://xpack.github.io/doxygen2docusaurus">tsdoc2docusaurus</a> 1.3.0 by <a href="https://api-extractor.com">API Extractor/Documenter</a> 7.52.8.</p>